onap/vnfrqts-requirements/docs/Chapter5/Tosca.rst

 Overview
 ^^^^^^^^^^^^^^^^

-The document includes three charters to help the VNF providers to use the VNF model design tools and understand the VNF package structure and VNF TOSCA templates.
+The document includes three charters to help the VNF/PNF providers to use the VNF/PNF model design tools and understand the VNF/PNF package structure and VNF/PNF TOSCA templates.

-In the ONAP, VNF Package and VNFD template can be designed by manually or via model designer tools.
-VNF model designer tools can provide the GUI and CLI tools for the VNF provider to develop the VNF Package and VNFD template.
+In the ONAP, VNF/PNF Package and VNFD/PNFD template can be designed by manually or via model designer tools.
+VNF/PNF model designer tools can provide the GUI and CLI tools for the VNF/PNF provider to develop the VNF/PNF Package and VNFD/PNFD template.

-The VNF package structure is align to the NFV TOSCA protocol, and supports CSAR
+The VNF/PNF package structure is align to the NFV TOSCA protocol, and supports CSAR

-The VNFD and VNF package are all align to the NFV TOSCA protocol, which supports multiple TOSCA template yaml files, and also supports self-defined node or other extensions.
+The VNFD/PNFD and VNF/PNF package are all align to the NFV TOSCA protocol, which supports multiple TOSCA template yaml files, and also supports self-defined node or other extensions.

 VNF CSAR Package